npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 2. Discuss the development of painting under Jahangir.
 3. Enumerate the salient features of the Bhakti movement in India.
 ## History of Modern India

+### 2025
+ 1. Ahmadiyyah Movement
+ 2. Mahatma Gandhi was relevant to each generation in his three decades involvement in Indian Freedom Struggle.
+Elucidate with proper examples.
+ 3. Who drafted India's First Five Year plan and on which growth model it was based upon?

 ### 2023
 1. The Razakars were the main obstacles to the accession of Hyderabad into the Indian Union.
 Explain.
 ### 2021